Last year she celebrated with her beloved foster mama…

-This year she celebrates with her forever mama and forever family!
-Thank you Jesus!
+but this year she celebrates with her forever mama and forever family! 😉 Thank you Jesus!

 We brought our 7 year old, Candie, home on Halloween of 2008.
 Her birthday is 8/23/00.
 Her special need is bi-lateral microtia/atresia.
 Candie is a happy little girl and for that I am very thankful.
 Most of the time she is kind, caring, helpful, and content.
 What a blessing!